luizbgomide/sovereign/arcane-traditions.md

 ### Elementalist Arts

-Elementalist Effort is equal to one plus their Magic skill level plus the highest of their Intelligence or Charisma modifiers to a minimum of one point.
+Elementalist Effort is equal to one plus their Magic skill level plus the highest of their Int or Cha to a minimum of one point.
 Partial Elementalists have one less Effort, to a minimum of one.

 Elementalists gain the Elemental Resilience and Elemental Sparks arts as part of their basic training, and may pick one additional art from the list below.
 Further arts are learned as they advance in character level, as given in the tables below.